istio/istio.io/content/en/docs/ops/deployment/vm-architecture/index.md

 ## DNS

-One Kubernetes, pods will automatically be configured with a DNS resolver that enables `Service` names.
-This enables pods to easily communicate with one another by simple, stable hostnames.
+Kubernetes provides DNS resolution in pods for `Service` names  allowing pods to easily communicate with one another by stable hostnames.

-Istio provides similar functionality to virtual machine workloads through its [DNS Proxy](/docs/ops/configuration/traffic-management/dns-proxy/).
+For virtual machine expansion, Istio provides similar functionality via [DNS Proxy](/docs/ops/configuration/traffic-management/dns-proxy/).
-This feature redirects all DNS queries from the workload through the Istio proxy, which maintains a mapping of hostnames to IP addresses.
+This feature redirects all DNS queries from the virtual machine workload to the Istio proxy, which maintains a mapping of hostnames to IP addresses.

 As a result, workloads running on virtual machines will be able to call `Service`s just like pods.